Design Verification Engineer @ ForwardEdge ASIC

 Through my classes and work experience, I have knowledge of SystemVerilog and VHDL, UVM, and ARM AMBA protocols.
 I have worked closely with verification environments incorporating ARM Cortex R8 and M0+ CPUs, and collaborated with team leads to write functional and code coverage in order to close testbench milestones.
 In addition, I have experience with Cadence tools in both a digital and analog context, from debugging and fixing RTL design issues to creating and simulating pure analog testbenches.
-I am also familiar with other object-oriented languages, such as Java and C++.
+I am also familiar with other object-oriented languages, such as Java, Python, and C++.

 If you wish to download a full, up-to-date copy of my resume, it can be found here.